Triangulations of Flow Polytopes, Ample Framings, and Gentle Algebras: Enumerating Ample Framings

 \begin{corollary} Suppose that $G$ is a full DAG and there are $M$ paths and cycles containing at least one inner vertex in the decomposition of $G$ into edge-disjoint even cycles and paths satisfying the conditions in the proof of Theorem~\ref{thm:ampleexistence}.
 Then there are $2^{M-1}$ distinct DKK triangulations of $\calF_1(G)$. \end{corollary}

 \begin{proof} Given an ample framing $F$ of $G$, exchanging all $1$'s for $2$'s and vice versa yields another ample framing with the same triangulation.
-For any other pair of ample framings, the set of exceptional routes corresponding to those two framings are distinct, and hence the DKK triangulations are distinct. \end{proof}
+For any other pair of ample framings $F_1$ and $F_2$, the sets of exceptional routes corresponding to $F_1$ and $F_2$ are distinct and hence the DKK triangulations for $F_1$ and $F_2$ are distinct. \end{proof}

 \begin{corollary} Suppose that $G$ is a valid DAG and $H$ is a full contraction of $G$.
 Suppose that there are $M$ paths and cycles containing at least one inner vertex in the decomposition of $H$ into edge-disjoint even cycles and paths satisfying the conditions in the proof of Theorem~\ref{thm:ampleexistence}.
 Write $V_1$ for the set of non-source vertices that are endpoints of source-reachable idle edges in $G$, and write $V_2$ for the set of non-sink vertices that are endpoints of sink-reachable idle edges in $G$.
 The number of ample framings of $G$ is equal to